-The first day of a new school year is almost as magical as the moment the ball drops at midnight on December 31 in that there’s so much to look forward to—new students, a new classroom, and new Pinterest decorations covering the walls of your space.
-Take advantage of this time by setting a few goals, or resolutions, for yourself.
+The first day of a new school year is almost as magical as the moment the ball drops at midnight on December 31 in that there’s so much to look forward to—new learners, a new classroom, and new Pinterest decorations covering the walls of your space.
+Take advantage of this time by setting a few goals or resolutions for yourself.

-Write them down, tell your teacher friends, whatever it takes to make sure you stick with each and every one.
-Whether you’re learning how to use a new classroom tool or giving yourself an hour you-time every day, you’ll be glad you did.
+Write them down, tell your educator friends, whatever it takes to make sure you stick with each one.
+Whether you’re learning how to use a new classroom tool or giving yourself an hour of “me-time” every day, you’ll be glad you did.

 Start a Teacher Blog

-A classroom or teacher blog can be used to display student work, communicate with parents, or share classroom tips and stories with fellow teachers.
-However, if creating and implementing a blog in your classroom seems daunting, focus on taking the first step: sign up on WordPress or EduBlogs and write your first post—you might get hooked!
+You can use a classroom or teacher blog to display student work, communicate with parents, or share classroom tips and stories with fellow educators.
+However, if creating and implementing a blog in your classroom seems daunting, focus on taking the first step: Sign up on WordPress or Edublogs and write your first post—you might get hooked!

 Make Time for YOU

-As a teacher, it’s so hard to make time for yourself.
-Between grading papers and prepping for lessons, it seems like a never-ending loop of work, work, and more work.
+As an educator, it’s so hard to make time for yourself.
+It seems like a never-ending loop of work and more work between grading papers and prepping for lessons.
 Resolve to make more time for yourself this year, even if it’s just one hour after you get home to have a relaxing dinner before diving back into work.

 Try a New Classroom Tool

 Challenge yourself to try at least one new classroom tool this year.
-With so many budget-friendly options to choose from, it’s easier than ever to find one that you love without breaking the bank.
-Try one of these new tools that will help you to better engage students while broadening your skill set:
+With so many budget-friendly options to choose from, it’s easier than ever to find one you love without breaking the bank.
+Try one of these new tools that will help you to engage learners better while broadening your skillset:

 Try Blended Teaching

-If you’re not ready to dive head first into technology, try a blended approach, where you combine traditional and modern techniques to better engage your students.
-Start your lesson with a traditional method of lecture, followed by blogging, watching a YouTube video or something more fitting for the lesson.
+If you’re not ready to dive headfirst into technology, try a blended approach, where you combine traditional and modern techniques to engage your learners better.
+Start your lesson with a traditional lecture method, followed by blogging, watching a YouTube video, or something more fitting for the lesson.

-For example, take students to Ancient Rome with Google Maps after a lesson about the history of this once prosperous society—you can literally walk the cobbled streets of modern-day Rome, giving students a cultural and geographical lesson that is exciting and engaging.
+For example, take learners to Ancient Rome with Google Maps after a lesson about the history of this once prosperous society—you can literally walk the cobbled streets of modern-day Rome, giving learners a cultural and geographical lesson that is exciting and engaging.

 Get More Organized With Technology

-There’s something satisfying about writing your to-do list and crossing each item off by hand.
-However, this isn’t always practical, especially when you’re trying to remember what you need to do tomorrow while driving from school the grocery store, your lone sticky note sitting on your desk at work.
+Something is satisfying about writing your to-do list and crossing each item off by hand.
+However, this isn’t always practical, especially when you’re trying to remember what you need to do tomorrow while driving from school to the grocery store, your lone sticky note sitting on your desk at work.